NarDarbin/webtech-lab183/README.md

 ```
 ## Get an Image

 Description: the method retrieves the images stored in the database.
 On success returns a json object with image data along the 200 status code OK.
+The method is idempotent and safe.
+I.e running method twice results in the same result  (unless other requests were run in between running these two requests) and the method does not change the database. \
-Endpoint url: ```/image``` \
+Endpoint url: ```HOST:PORT/image``` \
 Method: ```GET``` \
 Parameters: none